 Gather Volunteer Feedback

-If you want volunteers to remain engaged, they need to feel invested in the essential processes and outcomes of your program.
+If you want volunteers to remain engaged, they need to feel invested in your program's essential processes and outcomes.
 Successful volunteer engagement relies on open channels of communication.

-Tracking volunteer feedback can empower your volunteers, improve their experience, and bolster retention.
+Tracking feedback can empower your volunteers, improve their experience, and bolster retention.

 There are plenty of ways to collect volunteer feedback.
 From roundtable discussions to volunteer engagement surveys, these activities signal that you're willing to listen.

-After inviting feedback, it’s important to synthesize results and actually use them to make decisions.
+After inviting feedback, it's essential to synthesize and use results to make decisions.
 This feedback loop is paramount to creating a volunteer culture that respects input from all stakeholders (not just board members).

 Support Your Volunteers Through Continued Training